Working After Retirement

 Key Takeaways

-- Social Security Impact: Working before full retirement age may reduce Social Security benefits based on income.
-Thresholds change as you approach full retirement age.
-After that, you can earn freely, but tax implications should still be considered.
+• Working before full retirement age may reduce Social Security benefits based on income, but after reaching full retirement age, you can earn freely while still considering tax implications.

 You've finally retired after a long and dedicated career, but you may find yourself missing work more than you expected.
 Perhaps you'd like some extra income to help make ends meet, or you're feeling bored and would like to go back to work to stay busy.